Your Probiotic Bacteria Love Avocados

 RESULTS: Ingestion of avocados resulted in significant improvements in the composition of the gut microbiome.
 There was a greater abundance (from 26% to 65%) of several bacteria strains known to ferment fibers efficiently.
 Ingestion of avocados also resulted in a greater production of short-chain fatty acid postbiotic metabolites.
 Another significant benefit from ingestion of avocados was a large decline in levels of bile salt metabolites, which are associated with an increased risk of colon cancer.
 There was a 91% reduction in cholic acid and a 57% reduction in chenodeoxycholic acid.iii

-This study explains that the health benefits associated with ingestion of avocados are due to beneficial changes in the composition of the gut microbiome and postbiotic metabolites’ production.
+This study explains that some of the health benefits associated with ingestion of avocados are due to beneficial changes in the composition of the gut microbiome, which results in an increased production of postbiotic metabolites.

 i Colquhoun DM, et al. Comparison of the effects on lipoproteins and apolipoproteins of a diet high in monounsaturated fatty acids, enriched with an avocado high-carbohydrate diet.
 Am J Clin Nutr.
 Oct 1992;56(4):671-677.